 Podcasts have become a means for people to keep track of their favourite radio shows and learn about a variety of topics without having to tune in to a specific station at a specific time.
 It's possible to download podcasts and listen to them at the office, in the car, at the gym - pretty much anywhere with a speaker or a set of headphones.
 In an age when practically everyone is hyper-connected, it's time to tailor your marketing strategy to reach existing and prospective clients wherever they may be.

-As I discussed in a previous post, "Podcasts as a Marketing Tactic," it's wise to consider adding podcasts to your marketing mix as a means of increasing awareness and expanding your reach as an authority in financial services.
-Do you have good relationships with other advisors who have interesting and intelligent things to say about the industry?
+As I discussed in a previous post, "Podcasts as a Marketing Tactic," it's wise to consider adding podcasts to your marketing mix as a means of increasing your thought leadership and expanding your reach as an authority in your industry.
+Do you have good relationships with other collateral professionals who have interesting and intelligent things to say about the industry?
 Have you written blog posts, given radio interviews and penned newspaper articles offering solid advice to the public?
 All of these things can become fodder for a podcast episode.

 If you want to turn your podcasts into another vehicle for lead generation, add a form that website visitors have to fill out in order to download episodes.
 Or, give them the option to sign up for email alerts when you have uploaded another installment.
 Both tactics provide you with the opportunity to add more prospects to your pipeline and regularly drip on them.

 The simplicity of the medium is an added bonus.
 After a bit of practice with a free audio editing program and a few hours spent putting together a script, one can quickly produce an MP3 file and upload it to his or her business' website or distribute it through the iTunes store.
 To give your website a Search Engine Optimized (SEO) boost, post a transcript of the podcast as well, making it easier for web browsers to find and index your content.